- Views 67,871

 Glycogen is stored glucose- if you were to do a long distance bike ride or run for like 20 miles or something and you didn’t eat anything, your body would tap into this “reserve” of glucose in the form of glycogen in order to give your body the energy it needs to do that.
 Some is stored in your liver and the rest in your muscles.
 In fact muscles are 75% water!
 Woa.
 In B’s research she found that to store 1 gram of glycogen it takes about 3 grams of water to go with it.
 This is an excellent article on glycogen and weight.

 Anyways- I am actually not a glycogen expert at all- it’s something I’d like to research more because I find it fascinating but just haven’t had a lot of time.
 In a nutshell though, you can have several lbs of your weight that is actually just glycogen stores.
-When you make the hCG so extremely low carb by eliminating the grissini and fruits, your body’s glycogen stores will become depleted, leading you to a artificially lower weight at the end of your round of HCG.
+When you make the protocol so extremely low carb by eliminating the grissini and fruits, your body’s glycogen stores will become depleted, leading you to a artificially lower weight at the end of your round.

 Thank you so much for letting me pick your brain- you really were a wealth of knowledge, and you had a wonderful story to share as well.